edwardsph/Website/content/motivation.md

-By offering datasets as [basic Linked Data Fragments](/concept/), we can vastly improve the scalability of servers, while still allowing clients to query ther data efficiently.
+By offering datasets as [basic Linked Data Fragments](/concept/), we can vastly improve the scalability of servers, while still allowing clients to query the data efficiently.